krlvm/PowerTunnel/README.md

 # PowerTunnel
 Simple, scalable, cross-platform and effective solution against government censorship

-Designed for use in Russia, but can used but can be used in other countries.
+Designed for use in Russia, but can be used in other countries.

 Wiki: https://github.com/krlvm/PowerTunnel/wiki/